arunav-bhattacharya/learning-kotlin/README.md

 ### 8.b.
 Delegating to a Parameter

+- In the previous example, the `JavaProgrammer` is tightly coupled with the `Manager` class.
+Kotlin delegates also provides the flexibility to pass a parameter or property to which the called class can delegate to.
+Let's take a look at the below example -

+    ```kotlin
+        class Manager(val staff: Worker) : Worker by staff {
+            fun meeting() = println("organizing meeting with ${staff.javaClass.simpleName}")
+        }
+    ```

+- The constructor of the `Manager` class receives a parameter named `staff` which also serves as a property, due to `val` in the declaration.
+- If the `val` is removed, `staff` will still be a parameter, but not a property of the class.
+- Irrespective of whether or not `val` is used, the `class` can delegate to the parameter `staff`.

 ### 8.c.
 Dealing with Method Collisions

+- A delegating class if it decides to implement one of the methods from the delegate class, it can do so.
+So when that particular method is called on the delegating class, then the method on the delegating class will be called.

+- In case a delegating class is implementing multiple interfaces, and if there is a method collision in the two interfaces, then the delegating class must override that particular colliding method inside the class.
+If the method is not overridden inside the delegating class then we'll get a compilation error.

+### 8.d.
+Caveats of Kotlin Delegation

 > - The delegating `class` implements the delegating `interface`, so a reference to the delegating `class` may be assigned to a reference of the delegating `interface`.
 > - Likewise, a reference to a delegating `class` may be passed to methods that expect a delegate `interface`.

-### 8.d.
-Caveats of Kotlin Delegation

 ### 8.e.
 Delegating variables & properties